-In the new augmented reality mobile game by Niantic Inc., Pokemon Go, there are basically two things that you need to get your hands on in order to continue progressing without trouble.
-Those two things are Candy and Stardust, making Pokemon Go Stardust farming and Candy, a core part of the game.
+In this augmented reality mobile game by Niantic Inc., Pokemon Go, there are basically two things that you need to get your hands on in order to continue progressing without trouble.
+Those two things are Candy and Stardust, making Pokemon Go Stardust farming and Candy, a core part of the game and this Pokemon Go farming guide will help you with farming Stardust as quickly as possible.

 While we are writing a separate guide for those of you who are looking to collect as much Candy as they can, we are dedicating this one to tips on Pokemon Go Stardust farming and everything else you need to know about how to farm Stardust.